Neil Gorsuch was sworn in as the next Supreme Court Justice on Monday morning

 While Republicans and the White House praised Gorsuch as a mainstream and qualified jurist, Democrats sounded the alarm over past rulings that they said reflected a preference for corporate interests.

 Their opposition was also rooted in the Republican block of President Barack Obama's Supreme Court pick Merrick Garland, who was nominated last year to replace Scalia.
-Senate Majority Leader Mitch McConnell at the time refused to consider Garland's nomination because of the proximity to the election and the coming of a new president.
+Senate Majority Leader Mitch McConnell at the time refused to consider Garland's nomination because of the proximity to the presidential election.

 Garland never saw a vote.